 When you are new to the working field, you can feel overwhelmed with the culture in the workspace while feeling inadequate or even “lucky” to get the role.
 New professionals often have a hard time due to social anxiety, self-doubt, procrastination, managing their tasks, and finding their identity outside of their new transition.

-Due to workspace cultures drastically changing in 2020 due to COVID, many individuals experience social anxiety and how to navigate their professional work lives.
+Due to workspace cultures drastically changing in 2020 due to COVID, many individuals experience social anxiety and struggle to navigate their professional and personal lives.

 You can be established in your career and experience apathy about your work.
-Perhaps, the motivation or meaning in your work has changed with your life stages.
-Maybe you’ve hit a lull and do not feel as passionate as prior, doubting your skills in your role, even feeling the loss in your career.
+Perhaps the motivation or meaning in your work has changed with your life stages.
+Maybe you’ve hit a lull and do not feel as passionate as before, doubting your skills in your role or even feeling the loss in your career.

 First-Generation individuals are trailblazers.
 The road is lonely and scary, but you’re determined to make it.